godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 						- Attacks in Blade Form cost no Stamina.
 				- Bow Form
 					- Mana-Weaving Arrows: Weapon *strike* actions in this form gain the "Mana 3" tag.
 Additionally, hitting a target with three successful weapon attacks (while in this form) in the same turn inflicts the Manaweft condition.
+					- Damage Type: Piercing
 				- Blade Form
 					- Mana-Threading Blades: Successful weapon attacks while in Blade Form generate a single Manastring Thread, or two Threads if the target is Manaweft.
+					- Damage Type: Cutting
 			- Stats
-				- Damage Die:
+				- Damage Die: d6
-				- Damage Type:
 				- Range: 6 spaces
 				- Dodge:
 				- Block: -